 Additionally, smart contract administrators have the option of freezing cash on external DeFi applications.
 And this may connect to illegal activities.
 For instance, a well-known USDC issuer named Circle recently blocked the ability to transfer or receive USDC from a number of Ethereum addresses .
 In which it had interacted with the Tornado Cash DApp.

-Not only Ethereum-based token contracts but other token contracts as well may have the ability to freeze, and seize tokens.
+Not only Ethereum-based token contracts but other token contracts as well may have the ability to freeze, and seize tokens in Crypto Platform In India.
 As a fundamental component of token contracts, this functionality is present in the majority of layer-1 blockchains.
 XRP and Stellar which both let developers produce tokens with a global freeze mechanism .
 In which it lets the issuer halt token transfers.

 However, this freezing power typically only applies to tokens.
-Contrary to popular assumption, unless the native assets hold on a centralized platform, such an exchange or with a custodian, such as BTC, ETH, BNB, or XRP, they cannot be frozen.
+Contrary to popular assumption, unless the native assets hold on a centralized Crypto Exchange Platform, such an exchange or with a custodian, such as BTC, ETH, BNB, or XRP, they cannot be frozen.

 In general, the entities behind these centralised businesses won’t freeze funds unless a police or court order is provided to them.
 However, the parent business, issuer, or administrator of the connected entity may reserve the right to freeze the assets for any or no cause.

-Regarding when assets may freeze on-chain, the following excerpt from Coinbase and Circle’s Centre blacklisting policy paper may be helpful:
+Regarding when assets may freeze on-chain, the following excerpt from Indian Crypto Exchange App Coinbase and Circle’s Centre blacklisting policy paper may be helpful:

 It should emphasize that every USDC issuer must accede to a valid blacklist request.
 And the majority of stablecoins backed by fiat have comparable features.

 Address Honeypot Scams and Blacklisting